ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 ```

 Boxplots, just like dot plots, give a more accurate idea of the range of values in your data: but remember that the thicker line in the box represents the median, not the mean!

- " %}
+{% endcapture %}
+{% include callout.html content=callout %}

 ### Reordering factors

-Remember how we learnt to recode and reorder factors in our [advanced data manipulation tutorial](https://ourcodingclub.github.io/2015/10/11/data-manip-advanced.html#factors)?
+Remember how we learnt to recode and reorder factors in our [advanced data manipulation tutorial]({{ site.baseurl }}/tutorials/data-manip-advanced/index.html#factors)?
 We often want to do this so that we can __plot values in a specific order__.

 If we wanted to have Narnia come before Hogsmeade, we would first have to reorder the data in the dataframe.
 From this point, after reordering the data, `ggplot` will always plot Narnia before Hogsmeade.
 Also, note how we've changed the order of things in `scale_fill_manual` - above we had it as "Hogsmeade", then "Narnia", and now we have "Narnia" come before "Hogsmeade" to also reorder the legend.